MarcoIeni/release-plz/website/docs/github/trigger.md

           CARGO_REGISTRY_TOKEN: ${{ secrets.CARGO_REGISTRY_TOKEN }}
 ```

-### Use a GitHub Action
+### Use a GitHub App

 Generate a GitHub token with a GitHub App.
 This is the approach used by the
 [release-plz](https://github.com/MarcoIeni/release-plz/blob/main/.github/workflows/release-plz.yml)
 repo itself.
-With this approach, the GitHub App will be the author of the release pull request.
+With this approach, the GitHub App will be the author of the release pull request,
+e.g. `release-plz[bot]`.

-Here's how to use a GitHub app to generate a GitHub token:
+Here's how to use a GitHub App to generate a GitHub token:

 1. Create a minimal [GitHub App](https://docs.github.com/en/developers/apps/creating-a-github-app),
    setting the following fields: